-FlexFactor is a 4-week entrepreneurship program that exposes high school students to the vast range of professional opportunity within advanced manufacturing.
-Small teams of students identify a human health or performance related problem, conceptualize a flexible hybrid electronic device to solve it, and package their concept into a business model canvas.
-FlexFactor’s project based learning model is integrated into an existing class, providing an alternative learning structure into which classroom learning objectives can be embedded.
+FlexFactor™ is a month-long program that exposes students to the vast range of professional opportunity within advanced manufacturing.
+Small teams of students identify a human health- or performance-related problem, conceptualize a flexible hybrid electronic device to solve it, and package their concept into a viable business model.
+FlexFactor’s project based learning approach is integrated into an existing classroom, regardless of the subject, providing an alternative learning structure into which classroom objectives can be embedded.

 After a month of engaged research, product design, and customer discovery work, students pitch their product and business models to a group of industry professionals in a “shark tank” style setting.
 Students who complete all requirements earn college credit through dual enrollment agreements with local community colleges.

 In addition to the culminating product “pitch” at the end, students conduct two field trips: one to a manufacturing company and one to a college.
 While at the college, students receive two 90-minute classroom lectures on entrepreneurship and business model development.

 FlexFactor™ Sprint is a condensed version of the FlexFactor™ program.
 The objectives are consistent and focus on immersing participants in technology and entrepreneurship while familiarizing them with education and career pathways in advanced manufacturing.
 Results are achieved in a compressed timeframe by leveraging a project based learning approach.